© Crown copyright 2018

-Find out more about the new defect categories and how you’ll record them on the MOT testing service.
+Find out more about the new defect categories and how you record them on the MOT testing service.

 2. MOT inspection manual

-The MOT inspection manual will change from 20 May 2018.
+The MOT inspection manual changed on 20 May 2018.

-There will be more sections and the order of the sections will change.
+There are more sections and the order of the sections has changed.